urtzienriquez/citeref.nvim/README.md

   --   fun():string[] → function called each time a picker opens (dynamic) bib_files = { "/path/to/your/library.bib" },

-  -- Default LaTeX citation command used when the LaTeX picker opens.
-  -- Press <C-l> inside the picker to cycle through all available formats.
+  -- Default LaTeX citation command used when "default" is selected from the -- format prompt.
+A vim.ui.select dialog opens first to let you pick a -- format; press <C-l> inside the picker to cycle through all formats.
   -- Valid values: "cite" | "citep" | "citet" | "citeauthor" | "citeyear" | "citealt"
   default_latex_format = "cite",

-  -- Default MyST citation role used when the MyST picker opens.
-  -- Press <C-l> inside the picker to cycle between {cite:p} and {cite:t}. default_myst_format = "cite:p",
+  -- Default MyST citation role used when "default" is selected from the -- format prompt.
+A vim.ui.select dialog opens first to let you pick a -- format; press <C-l> inside the picker to cycle between {cite:p} and {cite:t}. default_myst_format = "cite:p",

   keymaps = {